How to Write a CV in 2023

 List your work experience in detail

-The work experience section in your CV should consist of all jobs related to your career and the role for which you’re applying.
+Your CV’s work experience section should include all jobs related to the role for which you’re applying.

 - Job title